vipulkmr02/imp.pass/readme.md

 # How to Use Scripts:

-- `db-script.sh`: Creates a Docker container of MySQL database server if you don't have the MySQL server docker image, don't worry Docker will pull it out for you :).
+- `db-script`: Creates a Docker container of MySQL database server if you don't have the MySQL server docker image, don't worry Docker will pull it out for you :).
 Notice that you can change the password of the database sever by editing the script.

-- `reset.sh`: Creates all the schemas in the database.
+- `db-reset`: Creates all the schemas in the database.
 If your database gets messed up, you can reset your schemas with this script.
 This script will show you an error message if you just ran it after running the `db-script.sh` because it takes some time to setup the docker database.
 Generally it will